 This technology lies in the fact that the ultrasonic testing of railway tracks is carried out by means of high-speed transport systems (vehicle, wagon or rail car) without stopping along the assigned route; this allows you to inspect areas exceeding 100 km per shift.

-After that, the monitoring data is sent and analyzed in a remote location.
-Once the data has been analyzed and potentially dangerous sections of rail are revealed, the report is sent to the operators who are conducting confirmatory checks with the help of manual or mechanized flaw detectors.
+After that, the collected data is sent and analyzed in a remote location.
+Once the data has been analyzed and potentially dangerous sections of rail are revealed, the report is sent to the operators who are conducting confirmatory checks with the help of manual or mechanized rail flaw detectors.